Brazilian Landmarks - 30 Famous Landmarks in Brazil

 São Paulo Museum of Art Assis Chateaubriand, Bela Vista, São Paulo

-Like many of Brazil's well-known museums, the museum itself is a work of art!
+Like lots of Brazil's well-known museums, the museum itself is a work of art!
 The modernist box design with floor-to-ceiling windows and red columns sits on a platform so that it appears to be floating from afar.

 Having appreciated the museum's design, head inside to see works by Francisco Goya, Henri Matisse, Pierre-Auguste Renoir, and many more.
-Notable Brazilian artists featured include José Ferraz and Vincente do Rego Monteiro.
+Notable Brazilian artists featured include José Ferraz, and Vincente do Rego Monteiro.

 Copacabana Beach, Copacabana, Rio de Janeiro